5 years after ‘snow jam,’ storm takes aim at Super Bowl city

 ATLANTA (AP) — Five years after cars, trucks and school buses became marooned on Atlanta freeways in what became known as “snow jam,” another winter storm is bearing down on the city — just as thousands of fans begin pouring into town for Super Bowl 53.

 A winter storm watch goes into effect at 4 a.m.
-Tuesday for Atlanta, a city known for its ability to grind to a halt even in relatively light snowfalls.
+Tuesday for Atlanta, a city known for grinding to a halt even in relatively light snowfalls.

+Georgia Gov. Brian Kemp on Monday said state offices in more than 30 counties in the northern part of the state would be closed Tuesday, including those in the Atlanta area.

 The National Weather Service projects that up to an inch (2.5 centimeters) of snow is possible Tuesday in Atlanta, with up to 2 inches (5 centimeters) in far northern suburbs.
 Forecasters warn of the possibility of ice-glazed roads and highways.